Entangle-Protocol/UIP-examples/other/Messenger/Solana/README.md

 `Anchor.toml` with the public key of the generated keypair.

 Then run `anchor build` (for devnet) or `anchor build --mainnet` (for mainnet).
-After that you can deploy your program and run:
+After that, you are ready to deploy your program:

 ```sh
 solana program deploy --url devnet \